Section Eight: 1 2 3

-In Word 2013, click File then Save As.
-From the area on the right, select Computer.
+In Word 2013 and 2016, click File then Save As.
+From the area on the right, select Computer, or This PC, if you have Word 2016.
 Then click the Browse button to display the dialogue box above.

 The first thing to notice is which folder we have switched to.
-(This dialogue box is from Windows 7, but Vista users should see more or less the same thing.)
+(This dialogue box is from Windows 7, but Vista, Windows 8 and Windows 10 users should see more or less the same thing.)
 If you look in the top left of the dialogue box you will see an item for Microsoft Office Word.
 Underneath this is a Templates folder.
 The Templates folder is the one we have selected.

 When you have selected the folder, you should see the area to the right change.
 Ours has two folders, Document Themes, and SmartArt Graphics.
 Word 2010 users will also see a LiveContent folder.

 The second thing to notice is the File Name and Save as Type areas at the bottom of the dialogue box.
 The Save as Type area says "Word Template".
 In round brackets you can see the Type of file it is - a DOTX file.
 The DOTX signifies a template file.
 If yours says DOCX instead of DOTX then click on the Save as Type box to see the file type menu.
 Select DOTX from the list: